skulltech/aws-solutions-architect-associate-notes/README.md

 If you are scaling based on a utilization metric that increases or decreases proportionally to the number of instances in an Auto Scaling group, we recommend that you use target tracking scaling policies.
 Otherwise, we recommend that you use step scaling policies.

-The ELB service does not consume an IP address, it's the nodes that cosume one IP address each.
+The ELB service does not consume an IP address, it's the nodes that consume one IP address each.

 __Auto-scaling__ ensures —
 - Fault tolerance